 Setting the Environment

-You can set the environment for a session by typing source $SOFT/ansys at the command prompt.
+You can set the environment for a session by typing source $SOFT/ansys in the terminal.
+Successfully sourcing ANSYS should reveal a screen similar to the text below detailing options for launching different ANSYS versions:

 ANSYS may also be initiated by issuing the execution command.
 At the UNIX prompt enter: